outrunnl/dbcollect/README.md

 ## License

 _dbcollect_ is licensed under GPLv3.
-See "COPYING" for more info.
+See "COPYING" for more info or go to [GPLv3+ License Info](https://www.gnu.org/licenses/gpl-3.0.html)

 ## Author

-Bart Sjerps (bart &lt;at&gt; outrun &lt;dot&gt; nl) - with great contributions from my colleagues at DellEMC.<br>
+Bart Sjerps (bart &lt;at&gt; outrun &lt;dot&gt; nl) - with great contributions from others
-Original collect-awr version and other improvements by Graham Thornton (oraclejedi &lt;at&gt; gmail &lt;dot&gt; com).